Jerry Della Femina: Additional projects

 He co-published the regional weekly newspaper The Independent based in East Hampton, New York. and has since sold it.

 Accolades

 He received honorary doctorates from the University of Missouri in 1983 and from Long Island University in 1989.
 Advertising Age named him one of the "100 most influential advertising people of the century".

 Personal life

 Della Femina has been married to journalist and television host Judy Licht since 1983.
 They met in 1981 when she interviewed him for Channel 5.
-They have two children, now adults.
-Della Femina also has three grown children by a previous marriage: Donna, Michael, and Jodi.

-Della Femina and his wife reside in New York City, East Hampton, New York, and West Palm Beach, Florida.